-I love the pageantry, challenge, and thrill of the Olympics.
-I am drawn to the underdog, wincing at their every stumble and cheering them on as they complete the race, even if they come in last.
-At every Olympic Games, there seems to be a previously unknown athlete who captures global attention by overcoming insurmountable obstacles to propel past the projected winners.
+I love the pageantry, challenge, and thrill of Olympic events.
+I am drawn to the underdog, wincing at their every stumble and cheering them on as they complete the race.
+It doesn’t matter that they come in last.
+They endured to the end.
+At every Olympics. a previously unknown athlete captures global attention by overcoming insurmountable obstacles to propel past the projected winners.

-It is easy to understand why Paul mentions running the good race several times in his letters to the early church.
+It is easy to understand why the apostle Paul mentions running the good race several times in his letters.
 I often meditate on these references as I watch the games.

 Until Next Week